josephluck/xi/README.md

-# Pion
+# ‎π

 A minimum viable front-end framework

 ## Why?

 Don't use this :-) It's really just an indulgent idea of how small a UI framework can be.
-It's extremely slow and good for... well, nothing much of anything.
+It's extremely slow and good for... well, nothing much of anything really.

 ## Overview